GuildCrafts/web-development-js/_goals/128-Core_Data_Structures.md

 If you spend most of your time programming in high-level languages, you may not realize how often you use data structures or how they are built.
 Sometimes it's useful to peek under the hood and see how the engine works.

-The nice thing is, most data structures are **actually quite simple** when you get down to it.
+The nice thing is, most data structures are _actually quite simple_ when you get down to it.
 They have straight-forward, relatively small interfaces.

 In a larger sense, being more familiar with data structures is helpful for you ability to think about data more abstractly, and to design better software.

+To be totally clear, the data structures you build here are not good examples of a common web development task.
+They are useful to know because interviewers may ask you to solve problems like this (a controversial fact of the software engineering industry), but beyond that you are unlikely to implement a linked list as part of your day-to-day web development job.
+More often than not, you'll use existing data structures (like `Array`, `Set`, and `Object` in JavaScript) instead of rolling your own.

+_However_, that doesn't mean that they have no learning value.
+Knowing how to design, talk about, and work with different shapes and structures for data is what programmers do all the time.
+Whether you're designing a database schema, an object model, or an HTML template - _you're working with data structures_.
+THey are also Like working with algorithms, the are also useful as exercises in **critical thinking**, **logic**, and **program design**.

 ## Specifications